 - Members of the uniformed services (active duty or Ready Reserve)

 - Civilians in certain other categories of Government service

-TSP contribution limits change every year.
+TSP contribution limits for 2021 stayed the same as change every year.
 IRS typically increases the maximum annual limit with the cost of living adjustment and inflation.
 These contribution limits apply to all employees who participate in the federal government’s Thrift Savings Plan, 401(k), 403(b), and 457 plans.
 Additionally, the limits apply to both tax-deferred and Roth contributions combined.